t04glovern/alexa-gadget-cat-feeder/.blog/README.md

 #### ReportFeeder Intent

 While this is not necessarily an Intent, it is structured and caught in a similar manner to other intents in the Alexa Skill lifecycle.
-There's a few pieces to this intent that I'll break down individually
+There's a few pieces to this intent that I'll break down individually.

 Since we don't want any random Intent to be triggering our ReportFeeder directive we extract the session attribute for the token provided in the `StartEventHandlerDirective` from the previous step.
 Thi ensure that only the Gadget that initialised the feeder will be able to close out the Gadget lifecycle.